Joseph Rothgeb, BS, RDMS, RVT

 Joe received received his sonography education at Baptist Memorial Hospital in Memphis, TN where he was part of the first formal class to graduate from BMH.
 He obtained his BS degree from the University of St. Francis in Joliet, IL.

 In 1995, Joe started Southwest Missouri Allied Health Education (SMAHE) by taking sonography education to the student.
 When asked why he started this business, Joe replied, “In 1995 I saw a great need to educate people who wanted to learn sonography.
 We had many states that did not even have a single program in their state.
 Most of the schools were only providing sonographers to their local facilities.
 I felt that it was the responsibility of the professionals in our profession to provide a way for hospitals and clinics in smaller communities to have well educated sonographers to care for the people in their own community.”

 Through the years, Joe has delivered sonography education by being in the classroom, delivering it via videotape, videoconferencing and now through the internet.
-"The internet now provides us a way to deliver sonography education to almost anyone in this country who wants to learn sonography.
-The advancements that have been made in technology allows us to reach students who has an internet connection and deliver the same material as if they were in the classroom".
+“The internet now provides us a way to deliver sonography education to anyone that has access to the internet who wants to learn sonography.
+The advancements that have been made in technology allows us to reach students who has an internet connection and deliver the same material as if they were in the classroom”.

 Joe is also active in his community.
+He is currently the President of the West Plains Sunrise Rotary Club.
 He is a former school board member and was voted Rotarian of the Year in 2012 for his work with child hunger in the area.
-Joe currently serves as the Board President for the Martha Vance Samaritan Outreach homeless shelter in West Plains.
+Joe is also a past Board President for the Martha Vance Samaritan Outreach homeless shelter in West Plains.
 Joe and his family are members of the First Baptist Church of West Plains.